My overall research

 Vortex structures such as monopoles,

-dipoles as well as more complex structures are fundamental elements of
+dipoles as well as more complex structures are fundamental elements of geophysical

-the investigation of vortices clearly consists of laboratory experimentation.
+investigation of vortices clearly consists of laboratory experimentation.
+The

-The following specific projects are under way: vortex formation in coastal flows;
+following specific projects are under way: vortex formation in coastal flows;

 stability of barotropic vortices in a rotating stratified fluid; dynamics and